PatrickAvis/grid2poster/README.md

 All polygonal features in the file are dissolved into a single boundary.
 The `--country` value is still used for the poster title and output filename.

 Render an entire continent.
 Continent boundaries come from the Natural Earth admin-0 dataset (downloaded and cached on first use) because Nominatim does not resolve continent names.
 Accepted values are `Africa`, `Antarctica`, `Asia`, `Europe`, `North America`, `Oceania`, and `South America`.
-The aggregate name `global` combines every inhabited continent.
+The aggregate name `Global` combines every inhabited continent.

 ```bash
 python create_grid_poster.py --country Africa --tile-size-km 500